bsn-eng/wizard/.github/uitls-README.md

 # Utils sub-class
 This sub-class exposes all the necessary functions from the Liquid Staking Manager smart contract.
 For anyone to use this sub-class, it is necessary to initialize the Wizard SDK with `signer` instance and `liquidStakingManagerAddress`.
-Liquid Staking Manager address is the ETh address of the Liquid Staking Manager smart contract of the respective LSD.
+Liquid Staking Manager address is the ETH address of the Liquid Staking Manager smart contract of the respective LSD.

 ## add0x function
 Appends `0x` towards the start of a string, or object.